Corouna/Demo-For-Booking-Appointment-Webpage/README.md

 ## Getting Started

-Firstly please create an environment file which will store the following values
+Firstly please create an environment file `.env.local` which will store the following values

 ```
 FIREBASE_API_KEY=